misshie/hgvd2annovar/README.md

 The output file can be used from ANNOVAR's `annotate_variation.pl` with options `--dbtype generic --genericdbfile DBexome20131010.tab.txt`.

 ## Warning
 In gene-hunting projects, a mistake in variant filtering may cause a **disaster**.
 Please recheck results from this script by yourself.
+The author gratefully welcome your bug reports.

 ## Copyright
 **Copyright**: &copy; MISHIMA, Hiroyuki, 2013-2014 (hmishima (at) nagasaki-u.ac.jp)